wandersonca/HPC-Password-Cracker/src/bruteforce/README.md

 ### Set the Options

-??
-What is the default if nothing specified ??

 The options include lowercase and uppercase letters, numeric digits, and symbols.
 Any or all of these may be used as options for the execution of a brute force attack.

 The settings may be specified as follows: